department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

 18. Bot: "Got it.
 What is your branch of service?" [backend webhook data matching]

 19. Bot: Informs caller the information given is incorrect: " I'm sorry, I'm having trouble verifying your information.
 I can transfer you to a VA representative who might be able to help.
-Would you like to be connected now?"
-[Error Message]
+Would you like to be connected now?" **Error Message**

 20. Caller: "Yes"

 21. Bot: "Okay, please hold while I place you in the queue to talk to a VA representative.
 It might take a few seconds to connect.
 Goodbye."

-[END STATE]-Move to Moderator Questions.
+**END STATE-** Move to Moderator Questions.

 ## Questions to follow Task 1A:

 **Moderator:** Alright, thank you for that first call.
 I want to get some feedback from you on that experience.
 - When you first heard the Voicebot, it said " I can help you with that?
 How did you feel about the Voicebot referring to itself as "I"?
 - How did you feel when the Voicebot was not able to verify who you were?
 - After the Voicebot tells you it cannot verify your information, how did it handle repairing the situation?
 - Why do you think an error occurred?
 - How did you feel about being transferred to a queue to speak to an agent after choosing to interact with the Voicebot?